Boeing CEO apologizes to families for aircraft safety failings

 “Yes, sir,” Calhoun responded.
 “I believe strongly in accountability.”

-The post Boeing CEO apologizes to families for aircraft safety failings appeared first on Kansas Reflector.
+The post Boeing CEO apologizes to families for aircraft safety failings appeared first on Pennsylvania Capital-Star.